 Capabilities

-Risk Inventory
+Risk Inventory (Full Pipeline)

 Stakeholder Brief

-Writes a 3–5 paragraph executive summary of the idea's journey — from raw input through validation to the current checkpoint state — formatted for leadership or board presentation.
+A 3–5 paragraph executive summary of the idea's journey — from raw input through validation to the current checkpoint state — formatted for leadership or board presentation.

 Dev Package Architect